Refugees return to Ukraine to protect their homes, says expert

 THE war in ukraine created an enormous flow of refugees in Eastern Europe, being compared to other migratory crises such as those in Afghanistan, Syria and Iraq.
 However, unlike the Asian cases, for every five people who left the country, at least one crossed the border in the opposite direction, according to the UN.

-“In my opinion, these people who are coming back now are worried about what is happening to their house, to their stuff,” explains Onnig to R7.
+“In my opinion, these people who are coming back now are worried about what is happening with their house, with their stuff,” explains Onnig to R7.
 “Some go, settle the family in a neighboring country with great security and then come back to fight.
 Others still leave for a return due to legal issues, mainly property”.

 Another key factor in the decision of these Ukrainians is the treatment and living conditions in the countries that host them, such as Moldova, Poland and Romania.
 At least 5 million people have left the country since the start of the war on 24 February.